Who are these guys? What’s wrong with them?

 We strongly recommend for your own personal safety that you listen to the mp3 version of these soundfiles if one is available, unless you are familiar with getting good results from MIDI files or otherwise want to peer into the workings.
 For the best results for the MIDI files on this site, you should have a good soundcard.
 For the orchestral pieces, you will need a soundcard with a large wavtable; soundcards which do not have a good wavtable may reproduce orchestral works as piano or other less likely instruments.
 It is also possible to download software wavtables, soundfonts, etc. from the Internet.
 With a proper soundcard, you can experience these MIDI files as a fairly close approximation of the recorded work with live musicians, provided you don’t forget to enable your wavtable!
 Of course, a MIDI file is no substitute for a genuine musician (though MIDIS can often be more passionate than some (supposedly) living musicians), but if the musicians aren’t going to record these pieces, we have to get them to you somehow.
 We are endeavoring to use our hardware and software to make more of the MIDIs available in the more user-friendly mp3 format over time, which will not be so dependent on the user’s soundcard; if you have a special request feel free to comment on the blog page.

 We would like to thank our friends and families for their support in this project and putting up with the noise of MIDI files in progress.
 We particularly thank the Beethoven Center at San Jose State, the Beethoven-Archiv in Bonn, the University of Wisconsin Music Library, and dozens of libraries and archives around the globe for their generous assistance in tracking down elusive publications and unpublished manuscripts.
-Particular thanks to James F. Green, who as head of Monument Records and author of the updated Hess Catalogue has accomplished many unimaginable and deeply appreciated things for us.
-Thanks also to our good friend Armando Orlandi, administrator of the foremost Italian Beethoven website for his assistance in creating numerous midis and mp3s and helping in other innumerable ways, for which we cannot begin to repay him.
+Special thanks to James F. Green, who as head of Monument Records and author of the updated Hess Catalogue has accomplished many unimaginable and deeply appreciated things for us.
+Thanks as well to our good friend Armando Orlandi, administrator of the foremost Italian Beethoven website for his assistance in creating numerous midis and mp3s and helping in other innumerable ways, for which we cannot begin to repay him.
 Many, many thanks also to Steve Lange and Ivan Richwalski for setting up and hosting the original incarnation of this website, and even moreso to the esteemed composer Kevin MacLeod for his work in getting this once-moribund project living and breathing once more.
 This is strictly a non-profit effort of love, and we are gratified that others believe that this project is worth making available on the net.

 The Legal Stuff